 It is true, we are not born of the same genetic parents, but we are more brother and sister, than I'd ever had with my "natural" family.
-We know each other through our shared fraternity, the B.O.T.A. and I wouldn't be half the man I am today, without her unconditional love and acceptance.
+We know each other through our shared fraternity, and I wouldn't be half the man I am today, without her unconditional love and acceptance.

 We all know, sometimes good comes to us, and we may not recognize it, because it looks horrible on the outside...if it weren't for my illness, Kaiser would not ever have scanned my brain, found my Agenesis of the Corpus Callosum/had me evaluated for ASD, etc....I'm thinking about the moment after I got out of my neurologist's office here, I called her and told her the news and she asked me "how do you feel about that?"
 I was so shocked, surprised, and relieved, but I didn't even know yet, it hit me like a ton of bricks.

 Here we are though, years later, and I have been published in Scientific American Mind magazine (about my ACC) and am working on constructing another non-profit to benefit others born like myself...I've turned my lemons into lemon daiquiris!
 LOL

 Today she's nearing her end of her battle with cancer...I have the sad honour of being here to care for her.
 I feel like I owe her my life, it is a very sad but true honour.
 In our way we "offer healing and knowledge, freely, without cost, without condition, without "label."
 Without the need to wear it on our shirtsleeves blending in with peers and appearing as one of them.
 She is the epitome of this.